powermikee/express-flare/README.md

 Cloudflare Workers are absolutely incredible!

-One of the hardest things of building in workers though is handling API routes.
+One of the most complex things of building in workers is handling API routes.

 ```Express-flare``` was created to fill in the gaps and make creating APIs in cloudflare workers a joy.